-This account includes only the security role.
-When you first install HCP, you need to either create a new user account with the administrator role or modify the security account to include the administrator role so you can change the system configuration as needed.
+This account includes the security role only.
+When you first install HCP, you must either create a new user account with the administrator role, or modify the security account to include the administrator role so you can change the system configuration, as needed.